2014 National Women's Soccer League season

-The 2014 National Women's Soccer League season is the second season of the National Women's Soccer League, the top division of women's soccer in the United States.
-Including the NWSL's two professional predecessors, Women's Professional Soccer (2009–2011) and the Women's United Soccer Association (2001–2003), this is the eighth overall season of FIFA and USSF-sanctioned top division women's soccer in the United States.
-The league is operated by the United States Soccer Federation and receives major financial backing from that body.
-Further financial backing is expected to be provided by the Canadian Soccer Association and the Mexican Football Federation.
-All three national federations pay the league salaries of many of their respective national team members in an effort to nurture talent in those nations.
+The 2014 National Women's Soccer League season was the second season of the National Women's Soccer League, the top division of women's soccer in the United States.
+Including the NWSL's two professional predecessors, Women's Professional Soccer (2009–2011) and the Women's United Soccer Association (2001–2003), this was the eighth overall season of FIFA and USSF-sanctioned top division women's soccer in the United States.
+The league was operated by the United States Soccer Federation and received major financial backing from that body.
+Further financial backing was provided by the Canadian Soccer Association and the Mexican Football Federation.
+All three national federations paid the league salaries of many of their respective national team members in an effort to nurture talent in those nations.

 The regular season began the weekend of April 12–13 and ended August 20, with the championship game played on August 30.
-FC Kansas City defeated the Shield winners Seattle Reign FC 2–1 to win the NWSL title.
+FC Kansas City defeated the NWSL Shield winners Seattle Reign FC 2–1 to win the NWSL title.

 The league had announced it would not expand for the 2014 season and was not expected to contract.
 However, after a push from the Houston Dynamo, the league approved the expansion of the Houston Dash.